 It’s spring and the season for bugs!
 We have a little guy in our class this year who is going to be over the moon about this unit.
 We call him the bug whisperer.

 Come back next week to check out photos of our Fine Motor and Art shelves filled with buggy activities.

-Our oh-so-very high-tech bug catcher has a permanent place on our science shelf.
+Our oh-so-very high-tech “bug catcher” has a permanent place on our science shelf.
 It comes in handy in the spring when the creepy crawlies start showing up in our room.
-If you’ve never used one of these, all you have to do when you spot a bug is gently place the cup over it.
-Then slide the stiff card underneath, capturing the bug.
+If you’ve never used one of these, all you have to do when you spot a bug is gently place a cup over it.
+Then slide a stiff card underneath, capturing the bug.
 We then take a few moments to examine the bug before releasing it outside.
 The children are getting quite adept at using this little device.

 Buggy Works on the Pre-Literacy Shelf